DaSh0n8/pacman-agent/wiki-template/AI-Method-1.md

 and could be easily handled by just one agent.

-I think this model would have a lot more potential if we had implemented food clustering, so agents would specify a cluster of food that they are going after, or have it so that when there are only a few foods left to collect and they are close to each other, one agent could go for the food and the other could play defense.
+This model would have a lot more potential if we had implemented food clustering, so agents would specify a cluster of food that they are going after, or have it so that when there are only a few foods left to collect and they are close to each other, one agent could go for the food and the other could play defense.
 On the other hand, if the food are far from each other, we could have both agents going after different food to lessen the traversing time for each agent.

-Essentially, I think we could handle the agents' search differently, when the game is almost ending and there aren't much food left.
+Essentially, we probably could have handled the agents' search differently, when the game is almost ending and there aren't much food left.
 [Back to top](#table-of-contents)